More about the Islington Youth Council

 What is the Youth Council?

 The Youth Council was set up by Islington Council in 2011 to give local young people a voice.
-The current Youth Council was elected in February 2020 and many 11 to 17 year olds in Islington cast their vote.
+The current Youth Council was elected in February 2020, and over 5000 11 to 17 year olds in Islington cast their vote.

 The Youth Council is made up of 14 youth councillors who have been elected to serve a two year term in office.
 Youth councillors will also have the opportunity to become the Young Mayor, Deputy Young Mayor and Member of London Youth Assembly.